Cookie Management

-The use of modern AI models — such as GPT, DeepSeek, Mistral — has brought website translation automation to a whole new level.
-This is especially relevant for Tilda websites, where multilingualism is not supported out-of-the-box, and automatic translations from Google, Yandex, etc., require manual corrections, which is a very labor-intensive and error-prone process, and also does not provide the desired results for website SEO optimization, as they translate the website only after it loads in the browser.
+The use of modern AI Models — such as GPT, DeepSeek, Mistral — has taken website translation automation to a whole new level.
+This is especially relevant for Tilda websites, where multilingualism is not supported out-of-the-box, and automatic translations from Google, Yandex, etc., require manual adjustments, which is a very labor-intensive and error-prone process, and also do not provide the necessary results for SEO optimization, as they translate the site only after it loads in the browser.

-The service Multify translates text not just with single requests to AI models, but uses an entire system — taking into account context and a graph architecture that helps maintain text coherence throughout the site.
-Below — how it all works.
+The Multify translates text not just using single requests to AI models, but uses an entire system — taking into account context and a graph architecture that helps maintain text coherence throughout the site.
+Next — how it all works.

 🔄 Why Context Is Important

-To avoid this, Multify transmits to the model not only the text to be translated, but also its environment:
+To avoid this, Multify passes not only the text to be translated to the model, but also its surroundings.

 [ text before ]